Arizona’s Pool League

 g.
 Both teams must still pay full

 h.
-Each forfeited game counts as 10
+Each forfeited game

-receives 30 points.
+opposing team receives 30 points.
 If two players are absent the opposing team

 is awarded 60 points.
-If the entire team forfeits the opposing
+If the entire team forfeits the

-received the 90 forfeit points will have the match rescheduled
+team that received the 90 forfeit points will have the match rescheduled

 with a new opponent.